-1. Budget monitoring and budget implementation plan delivery The council faces many budget challenges but will use its Climate Impact Assessment Tool as required to ensure environmental impacts are considered.
-2. Medium-Term Financial Strategy We have committed to ensure that our budget and Medium-Term Financial Strategy will take account of climate impact and consider appropriate mitigation measures.
+1. Budget monitoring The council faces many budget challenges but will use its and budget Climate Impact Assessment Tool as required to ensure implementation plan environmental impacts are considered. delivery 2.
+Medium-Term We have committed to ensure that our budget and Financial Strategy Medium-Term Financial Strategy will take account of climate impact and consider appropriate mitigation measures.
 The committee should scrutinise this and ensure that decisions are consider climate implications (shared with Strategy and Resources Committee) 3.
 Capital scheme approvals We will require capital projects to complete a Climate Impact Assessment as part of the approval process.
 4. Review financial regulations with a view to climate impact The annual review of financial regulations provides an opportunity to consider climate impacts, and to share this with the committee as part of the sign-off process.